This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 To achieve this, one option was to send notifications to the users of their connections being online.
 But this process wasn’t scalable by any means considering the number of users the platform has.

-During the peak hours, the number of concurrent users on the site is in several million.
+During peak hours, the number of concurrent users on the site is in several million.
 Keeping all the user presence information up to date was technically just not feasible.

 Besides the users who weren’t even chatting put a lot of load on the servers by just asynchronously polling the backend for their connections’ active status.